 Badger uses uncoated non-nano zinc oxide as the only active ingredient in all our sunscreens.
 This is the same kind of zinc oxide used in calamine lotions and diaper rash creams.

 Zinc oxide is the metal zinc that has been oxidized.
 The chemical formula is ZnO, 1 zinc atom and 1 oxygen atom held together by an ionic bond.
 Zinc oxide does occur in nature as the mineral zincite, but it is quite rare and commercially unavailable.
-Badger's zinc oxide is manufactured using 100% clean recycled zinc left over from other processes, and purified via distillation into pharmaceutical grade zinc oxide.
+Badger's zinc oxide is manufactured using mined zinc which is then purified via distillation into pharmaceutical grade zinc oxide.
+Our zinc oxide powder is a 'nature identical mineral', in other words, it is the exact same thing that you would find in nature but it is made in a laboratory.

 We used four methods of testing in order to verify our non-nano claim (see below).
 Additionally, we have a written statement from the zinc oxide manufacturer outlining how the process used to create our zinc oxide differs from that needed to make nanoparticle zinc oxide.
 Our zinc oxide manufacturer produces three cosmetic grades of zinc oxide; USP1 (the pharmaceutical non nano grade that Badger uses), a micronized (slightly smaller) grade, and a nanoparticle grade.
 They use the USP1 grade as the starting feed material for the other two grades, which are created through additional processing.